 Middle school choir is designed to provide vocal instruction and general musicianship skills to all choral students of varying ability levels.
 Instruction will include proper vocal technique, music literacy and music theory and will emphasize differences in musical styles as they relate to music history and the interpretation of specific pieces.
 Emphasis will be placed on improved ensemble singing such as pitch matching, tone production, and reading rhythms.
 Students will also learn appropriate rehearsal and audience behavior.
+Middle school choir includes grades 6-8, but may vary depending on year, schedules, level of students or class size to allow for 8th grade to participate with the high school choir.
 All middle school choir members are expected to participate in three concerts throughout the year.
-8th grade singers are required to attend weekly individual lessons.
+8th grade singers are required to attend weekly individual lessons when in high school choir.
+Weekly/every other week lessons are optional for 6-7th graders.
+Summer lessons with the choir director are optional.